 Ways to Get Involved:

 Student Volunteers: Volunteers are students with prior experience or education in communication, journalism, information sciences, or health-related areas such as medical anthropology or sociology and interested in learning more about health literacy.

 Undergraduate Internships: Undergraduate internships are for students in the Community Health or Family Science degree programs and have a required internship or for students in other departments interested in an internship with the Center.
-Students must take at least one health communications course before they can apply.
+Students must take at least one communications course before they can apply.

 Graduate Internships: Graduate internships are for students in the Master of Public Health or Master of Health Administration degree programs and have a required practicum/internship or for graduate students in another program interested in an internship with the Center.
 Students are strongly encouraged to take a health communications course (or related) and must take a health literacy course before they can apply.

 Graduate Assistantships: Graduate students who work with the Center get involved in quantitative and qualitative research projects that impact community health and health literacy.
 Center faculty currently focus on family health, oral health, digital technologies, environmental health, and disease prevention/health promotion.
 Students must take a health communications (or related) and a health literacy course (with an A or A- grade) before they can apply.